dragthor/dragthor.github.com/_posts/2016-04-20-zurb-foundation-6-plugins.markdown

 * `_init()` -  `reflow` `reInit` to reinitialize, reset/remove event listeners, recalculate position, etc.

 * `_events()` - define and setup events.
-The fictional datepicker described in the post might trigger `dateSelected`, `cancelled`, and `isValid`.
-It might also bind and handle dropdown events.
+The fictional datepicker previously described might trigger `dateSelected`, `cancelled`, and `isValid` events.
+It might also decide to bind and handle dropdown events, encapsulating them.

 ## Plugin Management

 How are plugins managed by the framework?
-Inside the constructor and destroy methods are where you make the call to `Foundation.registerPlugin` and `Foundation.unregisterPlugin(this)`.
+Inside the constructor and destroy methods are calls to `Foundation.registerPlugin` and `Foundation.unregisterPlugin(this)`.
 Each are found in `foundation.core.js` and described below:

 `registerPlugin`

-Populates the _uuids array with pointers to each individual plugin instance.
-Adds the `zfPlugin` data-attribute to programmatically created plugins to allow use of $(selector).foundation(method) calls.
-Also fires the initialization event for each plugin, consolidating repetitive code.
+This is how your plugin announces to the Zurb framework "Hey, I am here!"
+Foundation stores a unique id pointer (think C# or Java reference) for each plugin instance in an internal `Array` and then triggers the plugin's initialization event.
+Additionally, it adds the `zfPlugin` data-attribute to allow your plugin to be used like this:

+* `$('#myZurbPlugin').foundation('destroy');` - I am done with you.
+Now go away and make sure you clean yourself up.
+* `$('#myZurbPlugin').foundation('formatTime');` - Call the publically available `formatTime` function on fictitious datepicker.
+* `$('#myZurbPlugin').foundation('buyKrisCoffee');` - Buy Kris a cup of coffee.

 `unregisterPlugin`

-Removes the plugins uuid from the _uuids array.
-Removes the `zfPlugin` data attribute, as well as the data-plugin-name attribute.
-Also fires the destroyed event for the plugin, consolidating repetitive code.
+This is how your plugin announces to the Zurb framework "Hey, I am done!"
+Foundation removes the unique id pointer from the internal `Array`, removes the added `zfPlugin` data-attribute, and remove any `zfPlugin` stored data.
+Finally, it triggers the plugin's destroy event.

 <script src="https://gist.github.com/dragthor/8ca90a0cd019c1fcb3f45eec7f893904.js"></script>

 ## Final Thoughts

 Zurb [Foundation 6 for Sites](http://foundation.zurb.com/sites/docs/) plugins are a great way to roll your own responsive components and provide missing pieces for your project under a consistent framework.
+I decided to not discuss namespacing and publishing your custom Zurb plugin package to [NPM](https://www.npmjs.com/) at this time.
+Please stay tuned for a future post.

 Disclaimer: I am a Foundation fan, user, and minor open-source contributor.